 Just before I left England, Adam bought me a cd of Funkadelic Live at Meadwbrook, Rochester, Michigan 1971.
 It turns out that it has possibly the greatest display of guitar playing ever committed to tape, which is a bloody good companion to have when you are travelling halfway round the world to go and live in a place where you don't understand anyone, and they don't understand you.
 The first 2 tracks on this cd have helped to make this difficult transition slightly more pleasant.
 In fact, they are pretty much all I listened to exclusively for about 3 - 4 weeks, and I suggest if you have any interest in music whatsoever that they are essential listening.

 The first track is something that never fully appeared on any Funkadelic record but was a regular part of their live set.
-The second track is a rendition of
+The second track is a rendition of 'Maggot Brain', the power of which can not be conveyed by mere words.

 Download here: "Hey kid, you like music?
 Well you're gonna love this."